Why Is Race A Social Construction

 The most compelling evidence that race is a social construction lies in the lack of biological support for distinct racial categories.
 Advances in genetics and anthropology have consistently demonstrated that there is no scientific basis for dividing humans into discrete races.

 • Evolutionary History: Humans originated in Africa and migrated to other parts of the world over tens of thousands of years.
 As populations dispersed and adapted to different environments, certain physical traits became more common in some regions than others.
-However, these adaptations do not define distinct races.
+Even so, these adaptations do not define distinct races.
 They are simply the result of natural selection acting on geographically isolated populations.

 Historical and Social Construction of Race